Planning your Itinerary in Laos

 Travel to Huay Xai on the Thai border, and do the wonderful 3-day Gibbon Experience (www.gibbonexperience.org).
 If you are visiting northern Thailand (Chiang Mai, Chiang Rai, Pai etc.) before or after Laos, then this is right on your way.
 Note: the 3-day Gibbon Experience is in a wilderness area with Laos’ last surviving jungle wildlife; the 2-day Gibbon Express is somewhere else – lots of fun ziplining, but not a wildlife experience.

 If travelling to or from Sa Pa and/or the Ha Giang Loop in northern Vietnam, you’ll probably take the bus between Dien Bien Phu in Vietnam and Muang Khua in Laos.
 On most days, a boat travels the scenic Nam Ou (Ou River) route between Muang Khua and Nong Khiaw with its stunning karst scenery, making an intermediate stop at the idyllic roadless village of Muang Ngoi.
 Or, from Muang Khua you can take an 8-hour bus to Luang Namtha for the best trekking in Laos.
-While in Vietnam, stay in Dien Bien Phu for two nights so you can do the Dien Bien Phu Battlefield tour organised by Frontier Hostel – that 1954 battle is an extraordinary piece of history that you shouldn’t miss if you’ll be there.
+While in Vietnam, stay in Dien Bien Phu for two nights to do the Dien Bien Phu Battlefield tour organised by Frontier Hostel – that 1954 battle is an extraordinary piece of history that you shouldn’t miss if you’ll be there.

 Vientiane (Laos’ modern capital) is a city that sharply divides people — click on the link to read two very different opinions about it.
 Some (particularly those seeking adventure and excitement) hate it, think it’s useless, can’t wait to leave.
 Others find it enchanting to just wander around and hang out, not doing very much.
 Still others say that it was great in the past, but now it has become big, loud, noisy and unfriendly with not nearly enough “big city” attractions to compensate for that.
-I personally think you can fill 1-2 days there if waiting for a flight or something, but there are many, many places in Laos (listed above) where I much prefer to spend my time.
+I personally think you can fill 1-2 days there if waiting for a flight or something, but there are many, many places in Laos (listed above) where I prefer to spend my time.

 Be careful of outdated guidebooks describing NPAs (national protected areas) where you can still see jungle wildlife.
 During Covid when Laos lost all its tourist revenue, most wildlife were hunted to extinction for food.